jmgurvitch/art-of-data/pythonlists.md

     The opposite of insert: clear the data in slot 2 (counting from 0), shift every element one slot down, and remove the final slot (which is now empty).

 11. Write a line of code that would delete the last record in the list.

+    `del minute_miles[8]`

-12. Explain what this line of code would do: `minute_miles.remove(8.1)`
+13. Explain what this line of code would do: `minute_miles.remove(8.1)`

+    Delete the first instance of 8.1 in the list.

-13. Write a line of code that would delete `8.3` from the list.
+15. Write a line of code that would delete `8.3` from the list.

+    `minute_miles.remove(8.3)`

-14. What would happen if the same time appears in the list twice, and `remove()` was used?
+17. What would happen if the same time appears in the list twice, and `remove()` was used?
 Does it remove both instances?

+    It removes only the first instance.

-15. What happens if you try to remove `3.3`?
+18. What happens if you try to remove `3.3`?

+    3.3 is not in the list, so we receive the following error: list.remove(x): x not in list